-The problem continues to be one of weak cybersecurity of many companies coupled with these companies still using credit card and debit card processors for cards with magnetic strips rather than the safer smart EMV chip cards.
-Regulations effective October 1st mandate credit card issuers and retailers to switch over to the new smart EMV chip cards or risk increased legal liability, but unfortunately, many companies have not switched over and are not expected to do so for some time.
-If smart EMV chip cards had been used at the Starwood hotels, the information stolen in such a hacking would have been worthless, but since they still used the old fashioned magnetic strip cards, Starwood and its customers face financial problems from this data breach.
+The primary reason for the continuing problem of credit card data breaches at restaurants, hotels and retail establishments is that many of these companies are still using credit card and debit card processors for cards with magnetic strips rather than the safer smart EMV chip cards.
+Regulations effective October 1, 2015 mandated credit card issuers and retailers switch over to the new smart EMV chip cards or risk increased legal liability, but unfortunately, many companies have been slow to switch to the new card processing equipment.
+If smart EMV chip cards had been used at Chipotle, the card information that was stolen would have been worthless, but since they still used the old fashioned magnetic strip cards, Chipotle and its customers face financial problems from this data breach.